RightBrain-Networks/semver-action/README.md

 #### **To prevent a potential endless loop, ensure the job that generates the release cannot itself be triggered by that release**
 As part of the lifecycle of the auto generated release, a release event is generated, followed by another push event, both with the new tag ref.
-It is imperative to prevent the release from running again during these subsequent events, for example by ignoring events with ref to tags.
+If the overall workflow is triggering off of pushes, it is imperative to prevent the release from running again during these subsequent events, for example by ignoring events with ref to tags.
 ```yaml
 if: startsWith(github.ref, ‘refs/tags/’) != true